jojommeke/ADHDO/README.md

 ## Technical stuff:

-made with tailwind css, react and concept design with figma
+made with nextjs, tailwind css, react and concept design with figma

 *PS: we aim to only pay for the website hosting/domain and other things related to this project with your donation money!*